Outstanding school results

 - 832 - The University of Queensland (UQ)

 - 313 - Queensland University of Technology (QUT)

 Outstanding student achievements

-- Outstanding results in the CSIRO CREST Research Awards, Australia’s premier research awards in Science: 3 Gold, 11 Silver and 54 Bronze National Research Awards.
-Since the 1995 inception of the CREST program, more than a third of the National Gold Awards have been presented to QAHS students in the last ten years.
+- Outstanding results in the CSIRO CREST Research Awards, Australia’s premier research awards in Science: 10 Gold, 50 Silver and 2 Bronze National Research Awards.
+Since the 1995 inception of the CREST program, more than a third of the National Gold Awards have been presented to QAHS students in the last 14 years.
 A phenomenal achievement and recognition of how our students are challenging what is possible when students are supported to exceed their own expectations of themselves.

-- Year 10 students gained a Certificate II in Sample & Measurement and III in Laboratory Skills.
+- 100% of Year 10 students gained a Certificate II in Sample and Measurement and Certificate III in Laboratory Techniques.